 BPA may make capacity resource acquisitions for meeting its Tier 1 Non-Slice load obligations.
 To the extent BPA makes these type of resource acquisitions, it will list these resources in Table 3-3 as updated each 7(i) Process.
 The cost of Tier 1 Non-Slice Capacity Acquisitions will be allocated to the Non-Slice Cost Pool.

-PF Tier 2 Acquisitions
+Tier 2 Acquisitions

 BPA may make resource acquisitions (energy, capacity or a combination of both) for purposes of meeting its PF load obligations served at Tier 2 rates.
 To the extent BPA makes these type of resource acquisitions, it will list these resources in Table 3-4 with a note regarding the resource’s originally purchased purpose, e.g., to serve loads under a specific Tier 2 Rate Alternative.
 Table 3-4 will be updated each 7(i) Process.
 The cost of Tier 2 Acquisitions will be allocated to the applicable Tier 2 Cost Pool.